friedrith/pragmatic-design-system/slides/slides.md

 </div>

-__Good starting point__ and a structure for your themes and base components.
+__Good starting point__: a structure for your themes and base components.

 > If your company is larger, you may consider __Ant Design__ or __Tailwind__.